nginxinc/nginx-amplify-doc/amplify-guide.md

 ### What is NGINX Amplify

-NGINX Amplify is a tool designed to monitor and optimize application delivery infrastructure.
-With Amplify it becomes possible to proactively analyze and fix problems related to running and scaling modern web applications.
+NGINX Amplify is a tool enabling comprehensive NGINX monitoring.
+With Amplify it becomes possible to proactively analyze and fix problems related to running and scaling NGINX-based web application architectures.

 You can use NGINX Amplify to do the following:

- * Visualize and identify performance bottlenecks, overloaded servers, or potential DDoS attacks
+ * Visualize and identify NGINX performance bottlenecks, overloaded servers, or potential DDoS attacks
  * Improve and optimize NGINX performance with intelligent advice and recommendations
  * Get notified when something is wrong with the application delivery
  * Plan web application capacity and performance